camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 }
 ```

-To assign the policy to a role for the IAM Role to Service Account mapping in EKS, a Terraform module like [the following](https://registry.terraform.io/modules/terraform-aws-modules/iam/aws/latest/submodules/iam-role-for-service-accounts-eks) is helpful.
+To assign the policy to a role for the IAM role to service account mapping in EKS, a Terraform module like [the following](https://registry.terraform.io/modules/terraform-aws-modules/iam/aws/latest/submodules/iam-role-for-service-accounts-eks) is helpful:

 ```json
 module "opensearch_role" {